Surf Party: Cast

 Popular singer Bobby Vinton, who plays Len, only appeared in three movies, this being his only one in the 1960s.
 It was Vinton's debut, although his agent had lobbied hard to get him the lead in Beach Party.
 He was paid $750 for a week of work.

 Ken Miller, who plays the fresh-out-of-high-school "gremmie" Milo, was 33 years old at the time of filming.
 He had made two movies previously with Dexter.

 Legendary surfer Mickey Dora doesn't have a speaking role, but is a featured extra in a sequence in the Casey's Surfer restaurant – playing the bowling-shirted surfer who follows Skeet's signal to lead the crowd in a clap-out.

 Surf bands

-The Astronauts was a Colorado-based surf band that had a Billboard Top 100 hit in 1963 with their song "Baja."
+The Astronauts was a Colorado-based surf band that had a Billboard Top 100 hit in 1963 with their song "Baja," composed by Lee Hazlewood.
 They also appeared in Dexter's later beach party movie Wild on the Beach as well as two other beach party movies, Wild Wild Winter and Out of Sight – more than any other surf band.
+Their recording of the title track "Surf Party" would go on to become a classic within the canon of first-wave surf music original songs, and would be covered by countless bands including The Surf Raiders, The Surf Coasters, Slacktone and many more.

 The Routers was a band formed by Mike Gordon, whose first release in September 1962 was "Let's Go (Pony)", which reached #19 on the Billboard charts.
 Gordon also formed The Marketts and wrote their million seller "Out of Limits" and "Surfer's Stomp", which was one of the early successful surf songs released in 1961.
 The Routers toured for over six years, in part from the popularity of the movie and the songs associated with it.